-Also known as the Xenogenesis trilogy, Lilith’s Brood comprises the books Dawn, Adulthood Rites and Imago.
+Also known as the Xenogenesis trilogy, Lilith’s Brood is comprised of the books Dawn, Adulthood Rites and Imago.
 It is a science fiction novel set in the future after humanity has been mostly wiped out by nuclear war and an inhospitable planet, and the survivors have been taken under the wing of an alien race seeking to save the human race.

 The book seeks to be largely a question of humanity, while also raising many interesting aspects of life up for discussion.
 It was thought-provoking and well written, and a mind-twister.
 Yet it was so well-executed that as I stuck with it, I grew attuned to the strangeness and felt like I was able to think more like the alien race by the end.
 More than I enjoyed the story itself, I enjoyed thinking about it and discussing the subject, and it is for this reason that I tend to recommend it.